 Big Lap Australia Costs 2026

 The cost of the Big Lap varies enormously depending on how you travel.
-Here's a realistic breakdown for 2026 pricing:
+Critically, caravan park prices have increased significantly since 2023 — $50/night sites are now $80-$120+ in coastal hot spots, and remote roadhouse fuel can hit $3/litre.
+Here's a realistic 2026 breakdown:

 Budget Traveller